lowRISC/lowrisc-site/content/docs/minion-v0.4/tag_cache.md

 ## General concept of a hierarchical tag cache

+In this release, we observe that most of the memory is not tagged for most use cases.
-In this release, we implemented an optimised hierarchical tag cache to compress the empty (unset) tags cached in the tag cache.
+Therefore, we can implement optimisation based on an hierarchical tag cache to compress the unset tags cached in the tag cache.
-This compression is based on the observation that most of the memory is not tagged for most use cases.
-It is likely that most of the tags cached are zero or empty in normal operation condition.
+It is likely that most of the tags cached are unset in normal operation condition.
+By analogy with the cache lines of recently used code, tag cache lines contain recently used tags.
+A tag cache line is just a normal cache line in the tag cache; however, this cache line stores tags rather than data.
-To utilise this pattern, a hierarchical cache uses a bit-map to record the emptiness of each cached tag cache line.
+To utilise this pattern, a hierarchical cache uses a bit-map to record the presence of any cached tag cache line.
-When a whole line is empty (0), the emptiness state stored in the bit-map is enough to fully represent the cache line;
+When a whole line is unused, the bit-map is enough to fully represent the cache line;
-therefore, the actual empty line is no long need to be cached (no need to access it from memory as well).
+therefore, the actual unused line is no long needed to be cached (no need to access it from memory as well).
-As a result, a small tag cache is able to describe the tag state of a much larger region of memory, provided that memory has areas where no tags are set.
+As a result, a small tag cache is able to describe the tag state of a much larger region of memory, provided that memory has significant areas where no tags are set.

 The logical view of the hierarchical tag cache is depicted below.
-It adopts a multi-tree structure where leaf nodes in the *tag table* level hold the actual tags while the nodes in higher levels (*tag map 0* and *tag map 1*) hold bitmaps identifying the non-empty lower level nodes.
+It adopts a multi-tree structure where leaf nodes at *tag table* level hold the actual tags while the nodes in higher levels (*tag map 0* and *tag map 1*) hold bitmaps identifying the used lower level nodes.
-Every node occupies a full cache line in the tag cache.

 <p style="text-align:center;"><img src="../figures/tag_map.png" alt="Drawing" style="width: 700px; padding: 20px 0px;"/></p>